 You can attend some education courses to find out more about dementia and how to get the support you need to keep doing what you enjoy.

-Our ninety-minute interactive seminar navigating dementia is a great starting point for people newly diagnosed with dementia and their families.
+Our ninety-minute interactive Navigating Dementia Information sessions are a great starting point for people newly diagnosed with dementia and their families.
 Contact us to find out when the next Navigating Dementia course is being held.

 Living Well course